• Skip to main content

 How to make a yarn bomb?

-Yarn bombs can be created uniquely for a situation or location, or upcycle a creation from a thrift shop to decorate a tree, fence, building – even a mailbox!
+Artists create yarn bombs for unique situations or locations, or they may upcycle a creation from a thrift shop to decorate a tree, fence, building – even a mailbox!
 Do ask permission before yarn bombing public or private property.

 Here are some great ideas to embellish your world with a bit of yarn and color.